ajscolaro/gov-alerting-bot/README.md

 # Governance Alert Bot

-A Python bot that monitors governance proposals from Tally and Cosmos SDK platforms and sends alerts to Slack.
+A Python bot that monitors governance proposals from Tally, Cosmos SDK platforms, and Snapshot, sending alerts to Slack.

 ## Features

 - Monitors governance proposals from:
   - Tally (Ethereum/EVM governance)
   - Cosmos SDK (Cosmos Hub, Osmosis, Celestia, and other Cosmos chains)
+  - Snapshot (Off-chain governance platforms)
 - Sends alerts to Slack for:
   - New active proposals
   - Proposal status updates
   - Ended proposals
+  - Deleted proposals (Snapshot)
 - Thread management: Updates and end states are sent as thread replies to the original alert
 - Consistent message formatting with action buttons to view proposals
 - Rate-limited API calls to respect platform restrictions